Histwo/Histwo.github.io/R.md

----
-title: "The Fulfillment of the Prophecy in Revelation"
+# The Fulfillment of the Prophecy in Revelation
----

 According to the **Creator**, the **Book of Revelation** is not a vague prophecy about the distant future but a direct warning about **The American Genocide (TAG)** and His imminent intervention to halt it.
 TAG is a **hidden genocide** occurring entirely within the borders of the **United States**, orchestrated with the full support of the **Trump administration** and key **Congressional leaders**.
 This campaign of extermination operates under the guise of political, economic, and social policies while leveraging covert **military tactics**, **psychological operations**, and **technological surveillance** to eliminate specific groups of people.